email-markup-consortium/emailmarkup.org/src/pages/en/projects.md

 ## Shared Sanitizer

-- Project leader: none assigned
+- Project leader: Hussein Al Hammad
-- Status: Not yet started
+- Status: In Progress
 - [Discussion thread](https://github.com/email-markup-consortium/email-markup-consortium/discussions/51)

 Email Markup Consortium plans to build a configurable open-source HTML sanitizer that can be used by email clients, documenting findings along the way.

 The goal is to have a consistent and safe way for email clients to sanitize third-party HTML (i.e. HTML email messages).
 This does not necessarily mean all email clients must have identical support, but they should all handle supported/unsupported features in consistent manner.

+Read more about [our vision](/en/docs/vision) for how HTML email can be standardized and what problems this solution intends to solve.

 ---